Israel lobby in the United States: Campaign donations

 A summary of pro-Israel campaign donations for the period of 1990–2008 collected by OpenSecrets indicates current totals and a general increase in proportional donations to the US Republican party since 1996.
-OpenSecrets' 1990–2006 data shows that "pro-Israel interests have contributed $56.8 million in individual, group and soft money donations to federal candidates and party committees since 1990."
+OpenSecrets' 1990–2006 data shows, "pro-Israel interests have contributed $56.8 million in individual, group and soft money donations to federal candidates and party committees since 1990."
 In contrast, Arab-Americans and Muslim PACs contributed slightly less than $800,000 during the same (1990–2006) period.
 In 2006, 60% of the Democratic Party's fundraising and 25% of that for the Republican Party's fundraising came from Jewish-funded PACs.
 According to a Washington Post estimate, Democratic presidential candidates depend on Jewish sources for as much as 60% of money raised from private sources.

 Education of politicians

 According to Mitchell Bard, Israel lobbyists also educate politicians by:

-taking them to Israel on study missions.
+taking them on study missions to Israel.
 Once officials have direct exposure to the country, its leaders, geography, and security dilemmas, they typically return more sympathetic to Israel.
-Politicians also sometimes travel to Israel specifically to demonstrate to the lobby their interest in Israel.
-Thus, for example, George W. Bush made his one and only trip to Israel before deciding to run for President in what was widely viewed as an effort to win pro-Israel voters' support.
+Politicians also sometimes travel to Israel specifically to demonstrate their interest in Israel to the lobby.
+Thus, for example, George W. Bush made his only trip to Israel before deciding to run for President, in what was widely viewed as an effort to win the support of pro-Israel voters.